OHDSI/PatientLevelPrediction/README.md

 Introduction
 ============
-An R package for building patient level predictive models using data in Common Data Model format.
+An R package for building and validating patient level predictive models using data in the OMOP Common Data Model format.
+Please see our [JAMIA paper](https://academic.oup.com/jamia/article/25/8/969/4989437) for more details.

 Features
 ========
-- Takes a cohort and outcome of interest as input.
+- Takes one or more target cohorts (Ts) and one or more outcome cohorts (Os) and develops models for all T and O combinations.
+- Takes multiple prediction design options.
-- Extracts the necessary data from a database in OMOP Common Data Model format.
+- Extracts the necessary data from a database in OMOP Common Data Model format for multiple covariate settings.
-- Uses a large set of covariates including for example all drugs, diagnoses, procedures, as well as age, comorbidity indexes, etc.
+- Uses a large set of covariates including for example all drugs, diagnoses, procedures, as well as age, comorbidity indexes, etc.  Also enables you to use custom covariates.
-- Various machine learning algorithms can be used to develop predictive models.
+- Includes a library of state-of-the-art machine learning algorithms that can be used to develop predictive models or add custom machine learning algorithms.
+- Supported machine learning models are: Regularized logistic regression, Random forest, Gradient boosting machines, Decision tree, Naive Bayes, K-nearest neighbours, Neural network and Deep learning (Convolutional neural networks, Recurrent neural network and Deep nets).
 - Includes function for evaluating predictive models
 - Includes functions to plot and explore model performance (ROC + Calibration)
-- Supported outcome models are l1 logistic regression, Random forest, Gradient boosting machines, Naive Bayes, KNN and MLP.
+- Includes a shiny app to interactively view and explore results

 Screenshots
 ===========